rowanam/book-lovers-edinburgh/README.md

     - a short description of the content of that section
     - one featured book, with a title and author, a large cover image, a story taster, a short comment on the book and its accolades, a review of the book, and link to further information about the book on Goodreads - this information is all useful to a user who wants to learn more about Scottish and Edinburgh-based books
     - further book recommendations that fall within that category, three newly written books and three older classics
-- The layout of the sections was created so that there is an overarching description on top, a middle portion that is balances between an image and text, and a final wide portion at the bottom that is visually separated by lines on the top and bottom, overall creating a balanced presentation of information that can be visually grouped and distinguished
+- The layout of the sections was created so that there is an overarching description on top, a middle portion that is balanced between an image and text, and a final wide portion at the bottom that is visually separated by lines on the top and bottom, overall creating a balanced presentation of information that can be visually grouped and distinguished

 ![recommendations page edinburgh books section on a horizontal tablet device size](documentation/images/recommendations-edinburgh-books.png)

 - More book recommendations are provided in a delineated portion at the bottom of each section
-    - Initially, the book are listed with the heading on the left, separated from the list by a line as this layout provides good spacing on large screens
+    - Initially, the books are listed with the heading on the left, separated from the list by a line as this layout provides good spacing on large screens
     - As the window gets smaller, the layout rearranges to allow each element sufficient space

 ![recommendations page more books portion](documentation/images/recommendations-edinburgh-authors-more.png)